The End Is Nigh For FogCam, Billed As The Internet's Oldest Running Webcam

 The two men, who respectively answer to Jeff Schwartz and Dan Wong offline, didn't immediately clarify why they're finally pulling the plug.
 But Schwartz suggested to the San Francisco Chronicle that the cam's upkeep had just become too difficult.

 "We felt it was time to let it go," he told the newspaper.
 "The bottom line is that we no longer have a really good view or place to put the camera.
-The university tolerates us, but they don't really endorse us and so we have to find secure locations on our own."
+The university tolerates us, but they don't really endorse us, and so we have to find secure locations on our own."

 Schwartz and Wong explain on their site that they've "slightly changed campus locations a few times as necessary over the years, to prevent being shut down by the university."

 They're careful to clarify on their site that though they may operate the oldest webcam that's (for now) still around, FogCam is not actually the Internet's first.
 That honor goes to a camera that was trained on a coffee percolator in the main computer lab at the University of Cambridge.
-The scientists who got it started in 1991, and brought it online in 1993, figured that having an eye on the appliance would mitigate the dangers of getting unpleasantly surprised by an empty pot.
+The scientists who got it started in 1991 and brought it online in 1993 figured that having an eye on the appliance would help prevent the dangers of getting unpleasantly surprised by an empty pot.

 The coffeepot cam lasted about 10 years before it was turned off.